ansible/awx/docs/workflow.md

 ### Task-related
 * Verify that workflow jobs can be launched by POSTing to endpoint `/workflow_job_templates/\d/launch/`.
 * Verify that schedules can be successfully (dis)associated with a workflow job template, and workflow jobs can be triggered by the schedule of associated workflow job template at specified time point.
-* Verify that extra variables and surveys work for workflow job templates the same way as they work for normal job templates.
+* Verify that extra variables work for workflow job templates as described.
+In specific, verify the role of workflow job extra variables as a set of global runtime variables over all its spawned jobs.
+* Verify that extra variables of a workflow job node are correctly overwritten in order by its own `survey_spec` if survey is enabled and `ancestor_artifacts` field of parent node.
+* Verify that when a contained job finished running with its `artifacts` field populated, the underlying workfow job node will populate its `ancestor_artifacts` field with the union of the job's `artifacts` field and the `ancestor_artifacts` field of its parent node.
 * Verify that during a workflow job run, all its decision trees follow their correct paths of execution.
 Unwarranted behaviors include child node executing before its parent and wrong path being selected (*failure nodes* are executed when parent node *succeeds* and so on).
 * Verify that a subtree of execution will never start if its root node runs into internal error (*not ends with failure*).
 * Verify that a subtree of execution will never start if its root node is successfully canceled.